doanhtu-bmt/axonnetworks_test/README.md

-This project is based on python programming language
+This project is based on python programming language and selenium automation framework

-Test Rquirements:
+Test Assigment:
     Weather tools Use case:
     1. Use https://www.accuweather.com
     2. Select Daily menu -> Page will display weather information for 30 days